Western Union vs Wise

 The Important Bits

-Safety: Based in the UK, licensed and publicly traded
+Safety: Based in the UK, LSE listed, licensed and regulated globally

 Fees: Percentage based fee